SciddhantoSinha/Email-Automation-Bot/README.md

 **EmailProcessingResults.xlsx**

-The report provides structured information about the emails processed by the bot.
+The report contains structured information about the emails processed by the bot.

 Example: